Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Januari 2026 15.37.05 UTC
+- WIB: Minggu, 18 Januari 2026 16.30.11 UTC
-- WITA: Minggu, 18 Januari 2026 16.37.05 UTC
+- WITA: Minggu, 18 Januari 2026 17.30.11 UTC
-- WIT: Minggu, 18 Januari 2026 17.37.05 UTC
+- WIT: Minggu, 18 Januari 2026 18.30.11 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success